fontforge/designwithfontforge.com/en-US/Designing_Devanagari_Typefaces.md

 ---

-_Thanks to Erin McLaughlin, Neelakash Kshetrimayum, Dan Reynolds, Pooja Saxena, Dr Girish Dalvi for contributing many of the ideas on this page_
+_Thanks to Adam Twardoch, Erin McLaughlin, Neelakash Kshetrimayum, Dan Reynolds, Pooja Saxena, Dr Girish Dalvi for contributing many of the ideas on this page_

 Designing a new and original [Devanagari](http://en.wikipedia.org/wiki/Devanagari) typeface follows a process much like the process for a new and original Latin.
 The unique benefit of _libre_ in libre fonts is that you can modify and reuse them for new purposes that their initial creators never thought of - for example, designing a Devanagari and adapting an existing Latin font to go with it.